-Does your children’s church room design delight kids and parents?
+Are you looking for children’s church room ideas that delight kids and parents?
 Are young learners excited to show up every Sunday and spend time learning about Jesus in the space you’ve designed for them?

-If you’re looking for fresh new ideas about children’s church room design, you’ve come to the right place.
+If you’re looking for fresh new children’s church room ideas, you’ve come to the right place.
 Best of all, it doesn’t take a huge budget to update your space and make it fresh and exciting.

-We’ve put together a few ideas for refreshing your children’s church room design on a budget.
-Choose one, some or all of them to give your meeting area a boost and to put a smile on little ones’ faces.
+We’ve put together a few children’s church room ideas that will work on a budget.
+Choose one, some, or all of the suggestions to give your meeting area a boost.
+Plus, a new design is sure to put a smile on little ones’ faces!

 This first idea is free!
 Grab a couple of volunteers and take an hour or two to declutter your children’s ministry space.
 In kidmin, it’s easy to acquire a lot of supplies, materials and toys, especially if your church has been around for a while.

 Think about it: When’s the last time someone took the time to sort through old art supplies, curriculum, toys and books?
 Get rid of anything dingy, old and broken as you sort.
 Be ruthless in tossing out everything that doesn’t meet a high (but reasonable) standard.
 Kids deserve thought and care when it comes to the quality of children’s church room ideas!

 This is the perfect time to take inventory of what you have, which will help you figure out what you need.
 Imagine how good it will feel to step back and look at your newly decluttered space with a clear list of what you can add to make it better.
 Plus, decluttering prepares you for the next step…

 This idea is free, too.
 In fact, hold on to those volunteers for a couple more hours and knock your decluttering and cleaning out in one afternoon!
 You’ve tossed out all the extras you accumulated through the years, which has probably cleared up a lot of surface space.
 This makes it much easier to clean.